The following is an interview with Bruce Frantzis originally printed in The Empty Vessel, A Journal of Contemporary Taoism, Summer 1998

 B. K. Frantzis: That is common.
 External martial art practitioners in their drive to make the body do what they want often damage themselves.
-As you move into internal martial arts you now start working with things that work with qi or the internal energy of the body.
-One of the primary dictums in all Taoist practices and internal martial arts of China are usually classified as Taoist martial arts is that any practice that you do must be comfortable and healthy for your body.
+As you move into internal martial arts, you now start working with things that work with qi or the internal energy of the body.
+One of the primary dictum in all Taoist practices and internal martial arts of China (which are usually classified as Taoist martial arts) is that any practice that you do must be comfortable and healthy for your body.
 If a practice damages your body, regardless whether it is qigong, sitting meditation or martial arts, it will ultimately damage your qi and be counter-productive.

 As such, in Taoist martial arts a person will never do any practice that will hurt the body even if it will enable them, like Superman, to metaphorically jump over buildings in a single bound.
 Taoist martial arts have the particular goal that a person can use them to the end of their life and it will improve their mind and body well into their eighties and nineties.
 Within that, as in any martial art, practitioners still manage to have incredible high performance abilities.